BobbyLange/batch-cmd/README.md

 This batch command help to find the system date.

 ### ECHO
+Turns the command-echoing feature on or off, or displays a message.
+Used without parameters, echo displays the current echo setting.
 This batch command displays messages, or turns command echoing on or off.

 ### EXIT
 This batch command exits the DOS console.